UC Davis '83

-Pete Motekaitis enters his 19th season at UC Davis and his third as assistant coach with the women's swimming program.
+Pete Motekaitis enters his 20th season at UC Davis and his fifth as assistant coach with the women's swimming program.

 As head coach of the UC Davis men's swimming program for his first 15 years, Motekaitis guided the Aggies into conference and national prominence at his alma mater, culminating with a Big West Conference Championship during the 2010 season.
 Under his leadership, the Aggies won the conference title with a record 985.5 points, the most ever in a five-team field and set two schools records and hit 12 NCAA "B" Consideration times.
 He was named Men's Coach of the Year for the second straight season.